Bass Fishing in New Jersey: 8 Best Lakes and Ponds

 Round Valley Reservoir new jersey

-Located in the Clinton Township in Hunterdon County, this reservoir has a surface area of around 2300 acres.
+Located in the Clinton Township in Hunterdon County, the Round Valley Reservoir has a surface area of around 2300 acres.
 The clear blue waters are surrounded by the ridges of Cushetunk Mountain, creating a fascinating scenery.

 While the cold waters are a perfect habitat for the big lake trout, fishing opportunities for largemouth bass are excellent too.